| | |

 • Karanji without poppy seeds is an easy adjustment to make!
 Just remove poppy seeds from the recipe.
 There’s no need to make any further changes.

 • Karanji with jaggery is an easy swap to make.
 Substitute white sugar for equal amounts of grated jaggery.
-Jaggery, also known as “gud” or “gur” in Hindi or Marathi, has a maple caramel flavor more intense than white sugar.
+Jaggery, also known as “gud” or “gur” in Hindi or Marathi, has a maple caramel flavour more intense than white sugar.

 • Karanji with fresh coconut needs more cooking than karanji with dried coconut and doesn’t have the same shelf life.
 Karanji with fresh coconut will last in the fridge for around three days.